 A bridge is a kind of prosthesis (replacement part) that fills the gap left by a missing tooth and is supported on the surrounding healthy teeth.
 In dental terms, the artificial replacement tooth is called a “pontic” (from the French word “pont” meaning bridge).
 The healthy adjacent teeth — called abutments — support the pontic on either side.
 The completed prosthesis crosses over the gap in your teeth just like a bridge spanning a canyon.

 According to tooth replacement experts, a dental implant offers people with missing teeth a permanent smile solution.
 A dental implant is simply a tiny post embedded in the jaw that attaches onto a dental crown.
 The crown fills in the gap left by a lost tooth to restore the appearance, health, and full use of your teeth.

 Dental implants are often recommended by both patients and dentists because they look, feel, and function just like your natural teeth.
 And while the cost of dental implants may be more than other options, their many benefits make them well worth the extra dental implant costs.

-Dentures are sets of artificial teeth designed to restore functionality without implants.
+Dentures are a set of artificial teeth designed to restore functionality without dental implants.
 Partial dentures are ideal for people who only need a few teeth replaced, or just the top or bottom arch.
 Full dentures replace all teeth in the mouth.
 Both partial and full dentures require impressions of the mouth and precise measurements to ensure they fit correctly.

 Implant-supported dentures are full arches of missing teeth secured by a few strategically placed implants, which support gum health more than traditional dentures.
 Implants stimulate jaw bone growth, keeping the jaw from shrinking or changing shape over time.
 Traditional dentures do not offer this benefit.